UnivaCorporation/tortuga/doc/tortuga-7-admin-guide.md

 adapter-mgmt import --resource-adapter AWS --adapter-config <filename>
 ```

-This will create a `default` resource adapter configuration profile for
+This will create a `Default` resource adapter configuration profile for
 the specific resource adapter as well as individual configuration
 profiles for all sections listed in the adapter configuration file.